zsotroav/plushies/spec.md

   - **Categories:** Moves can be in the *Physical* or *Special* category.
   These categories affect which statistics are used for damage calculations.
   - **Power:** Each move has a base power for damage calculations.
-  - **Accuracy:** Attacks can miss and for example, a low accuracy can balance high base power for moves.
+  - **Accuracy:** Attacks can miss, and for example, a low accuracy can balance high base power for moves.
   - **Energy:** Every move can only be used a limited number of times.
-  This varies move by move and even failed moves decrease the move's energy.
+  This varies move by move; failed moves also decrease the move's energy.
   - **Priority:** Moves may have a priority value that can override the order of attacking.
 - **Type:** Plushes can have one or two types while moves always have one.